-- 1. Understand the Java programming language: its syntax, idioms, patterns, and styles. - 2.
-Learn Object oriented concepts in Java and apply for solving the problems. - 3.
-Know how exception handling and multithreading makes Java robust - 4.
-Explore java Standard API library such as io, util, applet, awt - 5.
-Learn building of applications using Applets and Swings
+- 1. The Java programming language: its syntax, idioms, patterns and styles. - 2.
+Object oriented concepts in Java and apply for solving the problems. - 3.
+How exception handling and multithreading makes Java robust. - 4.
+Explore java Standard API library such as io, util, applet, awt. - 5.
+Building of applications using Applets and Swings.

-- 1. Identify the model of Object-Oriented Programming: Abstract data types, Encapsulation, Inheritance and Polymorphism - 2.
-Summarize the fundamental features like Interfaces, Exceptions and Collections - 3.
+- 1. Identify the model of Object-Oriented Programming: Abstract data types, Encapsulation, Inheritance and Polymorphism. - 2.
+Summarize the fundamental features like Interfaces, Exceptions and Collections. - 3.
 Correlate the advantages of Multi-threading. - 4.
-Design interactive programs using Applets, AWT and Swings - 5.
-Develop real time applications using the features of Java
+Design interactive programs using Applets, AWT and Swings. - 5.
+Develop real time applications using the features of Java.